programmer647/library/README.md

 Done
 Add reserve id
+add date due to loan page
+add loanid

 Currently doing:
-Collect books page so that students can collect books they have reserved - this is currently showing an error - ask cunniffe for help add date due to loan page
+Collect books page so that students can collect books they have reserved - this is currently showing an error - ask cunniffe for help